The Canadian Economy at a Glance

 Data Source: Statistics Canada

-Canada’s largest category of exports by far is energy products – crude oil is the great majority of this followed by natural gas then refined petroleum products and coal and a minor amount of electricity and nuclear fuel.
-Commercial services which includes management services, financial services and information services is the second largest.
-Motor vehicles has slipped to fifth place.
-Canada has a reputation for exporting relatively unprocessed natural resources.
-And despite the export of commercial services and vehicles and other finished items, that reputation remains accurate with substantial exports of crude oil and natural gas and raw metals, minerals and timber, and agricultural products.
+Canada’s largest category of exports by far is energy products at $183 billion or 18% of the total – crude oil is the great majority of this followed by natural gas then refined petroleum products and coal and a minor amount of electricity and nuclear fuel.
+Commercial services which includes management services, financial services and information services is the second largest category at $125 billion or 12.5% of the total.
+Metal and non-metallic mineral products is the third biggest export category at $112 billion or 11%.
+Consumer goods, perhaps surprisingly, is fourth largest at $97 billion or 10% of the total.
+Motor vehicles have declined to the fifth largest export segment at $93 billion or 9% of total exports.

 To Which Countries Does Canada Export to (Excludes Services)?